David Hobbs helped make these videos

 Most GMCs have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Sierra 1500.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-Low coolant levels is all to common - top yours up today2007 GMC Sierra 1500 SLE 4.8L V8 Extended Cab Pickup (4 Door)
+If your transmission is running low on fluid, be sure to add some - find out how to do this here!2007 GMC Sierra 1500 SLE 4.8L V8 Extended Cab Pickup (4 Door)